-- 1. Ensure that the cursor is not active - 2.
-Activate the menu, select Guard zones, then select one of the guard zones - 3.
-Select the shape for the zone - 4.
-Select Adjust to set the range and depth for the guard zone.
-The values can be set from the menu or by dragging on the radar panel - 5.
-Select the save option in the menu to save your settings.
+- 1. Ensure that the cursor is not active

+- Activate the menu, select Guard zones, then select one of the guard zones

+- 3. Select the shape for the zone

+- The adjustment options depend on the guard zone shape

+- 4. Select Adjust to define the settings for the guard zone.
+The values can be set from the menu or by dragging on the radar panel.

+- A: Bearing, relative to the vessel heading

+- B: Depth

+- C Range, relative to vessel center

+- -₩iðth

+- 5. Select the save option in the menu to save your settings.